 - Responsibilities of organisations and individuals in relation to allergic reaction and anaphylaxis

 - Risk minimisation and management strategies for anaphylaxis emergencies

 - First aid management for a severe anaphylactic reaction

-Courses conducted under the auspices and in partnership with APL Group Pty Ltd RTO 3586 t/as Australian First Aid
+This one day course is conducted under the auspices and in partnership with APL Group Pty Ltd RTO 3586 t/as Australian First Aid.

 Remote travel is additional to the course cost, and will be quoted on request.